-A Superior achievement В Satisfactorily demonstrated potentiality for professional achievement in field of study С Passed the course but did not do work indicative of potentiality for professional achievement in field of study F Fail S Satisfactory (achievement at grade B level or better) U Unsatisfactory
+A Superior achievement

+В Satisfactorily demonstrated potentiality for professional achievement in field of study

+C Passed the course but did not do work indicative of potentiality for professional

+achievement in field of study

+F Fail

+S Satisfactory (achievement at grade B level or better)

+U Unsatisfactory

 The grades A, B, and C may be modified by a plus (+) or minus (-) suffix.
 The grades A, B, and S denote satisfactory progress toward the degree.
 A grade of C may be applied toward graduate degrees unless otherwise prohibited by the program requirements.
 However, courses in which a grade of C is received must be offset by higher grades in the same term for students to remain in good academic standing.
-A grade of F yields no unit or course credit.
+A grade of F or C- yields no unit or course credit and will not count towards degree progress.